frzhen/Vue3-TS-CompAPI-Vite-Test/test.md

       - [`.fails`](https://vitest.dev/api/#test-fails): indicate that an assertion will fail explicitly;
   - [`expect`](https://vitest.dev/api/#expect): used to create assertions;
   - [`toBe`](https://vitest.dev/api/#tobe): can be used to assert if primitives are equal or that objects share the same reference;
+  - [`beforeEach`](https://vitest.dev/api/#beforeeach): Register a callback to be called before each of the test in the current content runs.
+This will greatly reduce code repetition by extract reused props, store, element, etc.

 ----------------------------------------------------
 #### Vue Test Utils: